genieoon/EE201A/aboutMe/README.md

 # Introduction:

-Hello! **My name is Nattapon (Genie).** I am a junior in ECE. ==I gave up my pretigious dream of becoming a Kpop idol to pursue debts and misery in this prestigious college==. 😢
+Hello! **My name is Nattapon (Genie).** I am a junior in ECE. <mark>I gave up my pretigious dream of becoming a Kpop idol to pursue debts and misery in this prestigious college</mark>. 😢

 # Fun Facts: